gsoft-inc/terraform-azurerm-naming/README.md

 # terraform-azurerm-naming
 Terraform Module for naming Azure resources and resource groups following [Microsoft's naming guidelines](https://docs.microsoft.com/en-us/azure/architecture/best-practices/resource-naming).

-For the moment, the module(s) source attribute should be [referenced using github](https://www.terraform.io/docs/modules/sources.html#github).
-Terraform registry will come soon.

 ## Why Use This?
 1. Abstract the hassle of knowing which resource type needs to follow which naming convention (length, dashes or no dashes, etc.)
 2. Make it easier to follow naming conventions